kasslent/clc-digital-skills/_lessons/week5.1.md

 > 1. Reference the jQuery library file to make sure your jQuery code with work.
 >
 >**Bonus:**
->Try adding more HTML elements and practice selecting elements an applying jQuery effects to it.
+>Try adding more HTML elements and practice selecting elements and applying jQuery effects to it.

 ####Resources